miguelPerezOntiveros/framework/README.md

 			- if I did check, I could just add all file names to the zip command
 		- 5. include [project]/admin/ext folder in the zip file
 		enable front end to actually download the generated zip file
+		- zips are just getting re-written as the folder name is used for name checking and that gets deleted
+		- rethink permissions.
+Right now I check for a target project SysAdmin session, maybe I should try to sign in (like SSO).
 	- Project deletion should export to a dedicated "trash" folder first
 	- Import
 		- 1. Create Maker Mike project